hsmalley/velvet-chains-ttrpg/src/content/docs/factions/faction-luminous-oath-network.md

 alignment: "Chaotic Benevolent"
 File-Hash: VCSPPE-FAC-v1.0-20251006
 safeword: fiction
+publish: true
 tags:
   - faction
   - luminous-oath
   - voidlight
 ---

-# ⚙️ The Luminous Oath Network ✨⛓️🔥

-*"Our light is the promise we keep, not the weapon we wield."*
+> *"Our light is the promise we keep, not the weapon we wield."*

 ---